 223 NW 23 St., Wynwood

-Miami foodies are quick to brag about local star Alter, Bradley Kilgore's fine dining establishment in the heart of Wynwood.
-One of Food & Wine's best new chefs last year, Kilgore's quickly become known for a menu that focuses on locally sourced ingredients and leans heavily on non-food descriptors—at the time of this writing, there's a dish on the menu called "fallen tree" that contains palm trunk, trumpet stump, twigs, moss, mud, and funghi.
-Each of the prix fixe menus (you can choose between five and seven courses) finishes with a dessert from Kilgore's wife, pastry chef Sonya Kilgore, who has a reputation for complex, textured, and ambitious dishes.
+The food crowd in Miami is quick to brag about local star Alter, Bradley Kilgore's fine dining establishment in the heart of Wynwood.
+One of Food & Wine's best new chefs in 2016, Kilgore quickly become known for a menu that focuses on locally sourced ingredients and leans heavily on non-food descriptors.
+At the time of this writing, there's a dish on the menu called "fallen tree" that contains palm trunk, trumpet stump, twigs, moss, mud, and funghi.
+Each of the prix fixe menus (choose between five and seven courses) finishes with a dessert from Kilgore's wife, pastry chef Soraya Kilgore, who has a reputation for complex, textured, and ambitious dishes.

 2300 NW.
 2 Ave., Wynwood